Self-supervised Learning for Clustering of Wireless Spectrum Activity

 \subsubsection{Workflow of the unsupervised branch}

-In the initial phase, the CNN is initialized randomly and the input data, which consists of image-like spectrum segments, is unlabeled.
+In the initial phase, the CNN{/ViT} is initialized randomly and the input data, which consists of image-like spectrum segments, is unlabeled.
 The clustering algorithm (unsupervised branch, marked with red arrows in Figure \ref{fig:ArchitectureDiagram}) is used to cluster the features and provide pseudo-labels (denoted by L in the figure) at the beginning of each training epoch.
 Initialization of the cluster centers is random.
-The features are extracted using the convolutional layers of the ResNet and the average pooling layer, which has the size of $512 \times 1$ (lines 2-3 in Algorithm \ref{alg:Algorithm}.
-Thus, a descriptor in the form of $512 \times 1$ vector is obtained for each spectrum segment image.
+The features are extracted using the {feature extraction module}, which has the size of $512 \times 1$ {for the CNN and $1024 \times 1$ for the ViT} (lines 2-3 in Algorithm \ref{alg:Algorithm}).
+Thus, a descriptor in the form of $512 \times 1$ or {$1024 \times 1$} vector is obtained for each spectrum segment image.
 These descriptors are then PCA-reduced, L2-normalized and finally clustered (lines 4-5 in Algorithm \ref{alg:Algorithm}).